-Founded in June 1946 as the Basketball Association of America, the National Basketball Association has tremendously grown in number, scale, and influence as one of the most popular major professional sports league in the United States and the world.
+Founded in June 1946 as the Basketball Association of America, the National Basketball Association has tremendously grown in number, scale, and influence.
+In fact, the NBA is one of the most popular major professional sports league in the United States and around the world.

-The NBA Final games in 2017 recorded 20.4 million average viewership.
-As of 2015, about 58 million people had tuned in to their television to catch the regular season of the sports league.
-NBA also has the youngest audience share of about 45 percent of its viewers under 35 years old.
+The NBA Final in 2017 recorded 20.4 million average viewership.
+As of 2015, about 58 million people had tuned in via their television to catch the regular season of the sports league.
+NBA also has the youngest audience with about 45 percent of its viewers under 35-year-old.

-Along with expanding viewership, NBA’s revenue is also seeing a significant rise in basketball-related income such as advertising, merchandises, concessions, and broadcasting rights priced at 4.8 billion US dollars in the 2013 – 2014 season.
-The surge in revenue has influenced NBA teams and their players with an average NBA team valued at 1.1 billion US dollars and the average salary of a player at 6.6 million US dollars.
+Along with expanding viewership, NBA’s revenue is also seeing a significant rise.
+This can be in part thanks to advertising, merchandise, concessions, and broadcasting rights.
+The surge in revenue influences NBA teams and their players with an average value of 1.1 billion US dollars.
+In turn, the average salary of a player is at 6.6 million US dollars.

-Unfortunately, the high salary and rolling popularity of NBA players do not necessarily merit heightened attention to physical appearance particularly their teeth.
+Unfortunately, the high salary and rolling popularity of NBA players do not necessarily merit strong attention to physical appearance, particularly their teeth.

 Despite the applause-worthy performances of these players and their hard work to bring their team’s glory, it is not enough to skip them out of the list of 20 NBA Players with Bad Teeth.

-Atlanta Hawks’ shooting guard Kennet Lamont “Kent” Bazemore Jr. has played over 360 games in the regular season in his five-year career, playing for the Golden State Warriors, Los Angeles Lakers, and his current team, the Atlanta Hawks.
+Atlanta Hawks’ shooting guard Kennet Lamont “Kent” Bazemore Jr. has played over 360 games in the regular season in his five-year career.
+He has played for the Golden State Warriors, Los Angeles Lakers, and his current team, the Atlanta Hawks.
 He has an average points-per-game of 7.5 and has a salary of more than 16 million US dollars.

 Compared to his 2016 – 2017 season ranking, Bazemore did not make Washington Post’s Top 100 Players for the current season.
-And, sadly, Bazemore makes it on our list of NBA Players with Bad Teeth instead.
-His central incisors form a gap, and his upper teeth are positioned too far forward than his lower teeth.
+And sadly, Bazemore makes it on our list of NBA Players with Bad Teeth instead.
+His central incisors form a gap.
+Additionally, his upper teeth are too far forward from his lower teeth.

-Joshua Malik Childress has left NBA and is now a professional basketball player for Australian professional men’s basketball team Adelaide 36ers.
+Joshua Malik Childress left NBA and is now a professional basketball player for Australian professional men’s basketball team, Adelaide 36ers.
 But honoring his NBA career of 391 regular season games and seven playoffs, Childress is part of our list.

 We recognize the noticeable improvements Childress’ oral appearance from the sixth overall draft pick with a gummy smile in 2004.
 However, the NBL player might consider doing additional work on the gap between his lower front teeth.

-Aside from his impressive commitment to his team and his stats, Conley, Jr. is also loyal to his gap teeth.
-He might want to consider undergoing an orthodontic procedure to resolve the space between his teeth and get teeth whitening treatment while he’s at the dental office.
+Aside from his impressive commitment to his team and his stats, Conley, Jr. is also loyal to his gapped teeth.
+He might want to consider undergoing an orthodontic procedure to resolve the space between his teeth.
+He may also consider teeth whitening treatment while he’s at the dental office.

 Branded by many sports analysts and players as the “greatest shooter in NBA history,” Wardell Stephen Curry II made headlines during the 2014 – 2015 season when he led the Golden State Warriors to the team’s first championship since 1975.

-In the same season, the Golden State point guard was hailed the Most Valuable Player which saw a repeat on the next season where he received a unanimous vote as an MVP, the first in NBA history.
+In the same season, the Golden State point guard was hailed the Most Valuable Player.
+In the following season, he received a unanimous vote as an MVP, the first in NBA history.

 Curry is also the highest paid NBA player.
 However, the 29-year-old professional basketball player seems to have bypassed his teeth in the allocation of his salary.

-Aside from his weird and unique habit of chewing his mouth guard while on the free throw line (apparently because he performs better without the mouth guard on his teeth), Curry has a teeth gap between his upper central incisors.
+Aside from his weird and unique habit of chewing his mouth guard while on the free throw line (apparently because he performs better without the mouth guard), Curry has a tooth gap between his upper central incisors.
 His lower teeth may also need assistance from orthodontists as they appear crooked.

-At the age of 24, Anthony Marshon Davis, Jr. has demonstrated an impressive professional basketball career.
+At the age of 24, Anthony Marshon Davis, Jr. demonstrates an impressive professional basketball career.